FZambia/tarantool/README.md

 * Modified connection address behavior: refer to `Connect` function docs to see details.
 * Per-request timeout detached from underlying connection read and write timeouts.
 * `Op` type to express different update/upsert operations.
-* Several other cosmetic changes.
+* Some other cosmetic changes including several linter fixes.

 The networking core of `github.com/tarantool/go-tarantool` kept mostly unchanged at the moment so this package should behave in similar way.